VOLUNTEER!

 With growth in the membership, there are some new ideas percolating up to cogitate on.
 For instance, need the pre-show celebration be limited to the park?
 Could the cheer be spread around the neighborhood for a celebration experienced deck-by-deck, porch-by-porch, or even in a cul-de-sac or pocket park ?
 20-30 minutes of food, drink and music here, 20-30 minutes there, and around the neighborhood we go, meeting new neighbors along the way—making new friends, widening the circle.
 After all, we have the whole long weekend to play with.

-Whether we stick to tradition with a BBQ in Luther Park or “step out” in another direction, it’s up to you, the members, to help organize the 3rd of July celebration in LPIA’s 100th year and make it special.
-Please send an email to: lpiavolunteer@gmail.com about how you would like to help.
-Then we’ll convene the team for some good, ‘ole fashion, brainstorming.
-See what happens.
+Whether we stick to tradition with a BBQ in Luther Park or “step out” in another direction, it’s up to you, the members, to tell us and help organize the 3rd of July celebration in LPIA’s 100th year - make it special.
+Along with the Executive Committee, Lynn DePasquale and Ray Steinmetz are on board.
+If you want to lend a hand, whether it’s decorating the park, flipping burgers or setting up the bonfire, please send an email to: lpiavolunteer@gmail.com.

 100th Anniversary Committee